drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 # Funding {-}

-Funding for this work comes in part from NIH grant T32DC005361.
+This work was supported in part by the NIH under grant T32DC005361.

 # References {-}